Duke University

 B

-Active Jewish Life
+Jewish Life on Campus Excellent

 What’s Happening on Campus?

-Following the October 7 Hamas attack on Israel, there have been antisemitic and anti-Israel incidents on campus.
-For instance, in October 2023, the University’s East Campus bridge was painted with the phrase “from the river to the sea, Palestine will be free.”
+In October 2023, the University’s East Campus bridge was painted with the phrase “from the river to the sea, Palestine will be free.”
 There was also at least one rally on campus where that phrase was used.

 Duke’s student government president made headlines in 2021 when he vetoed a request for the campus chapter of Students Supporting Israel to receive official recognition, after other students accused the group of supporting “settler colonialism.”
 The decision was reversed by the student government a few months later.